Why Legendary Explorers Loved Yellowstone

 History happens here

-The Old Faithful Inn across from its famous namesake geyser also has history.
+The Old Faithful Inn across from its famous namesake geyser also has a history.
 Its iconic architecture was the original inspiration for the rustic style of architecture, or ‘Parkitecture’, found throughout the national parks today.

 Unlike Roosevelt, 44th President Obama found it a bit harder to slip away unnoticed into the American wilderness.
 Obama visited Yellowstone in 2009, and in 2016 he commented on his experiences in Yellowstone as a child to National Geographic, saying at the time it was, “the greatest experience of my life.”